Allie Goertz

 Allison Beth Goertz (born March 2, 1991) is an American comedy musician, writer and former editor for Mad magazine.
 Goertz is known for her satirical songs based on various pop culture topics.
-Her videos were originally posted on YouTube under the name of "Cossbysweater", which has been changed to simply "Allie Goertz".

 Early life

 Goertz grew up in Long Beach, California, the daughter of an elementary school teacher mother and a web graphic designer father.

 Career

 In December 2015, Goertz released a concept album based on the Adult Swim series Rick and Morty, Sad Dance Songs, with the album's cover emulating the animation and logo of the series.
 The album was made possible through Kickstarter.
 She is co-host, along with Julia Prescott, of Everything's Coming Up Simpsons (formerly Everything's Coming Up Podcast), a podcast dedicated to The Simpsons.

 Subjects of her songs have included the film The Room, the character Milhouse from the television show The Simpsons, and the game Dungeons & Dragons.
 Her style has been compared to that of Bo Burnham.